 How has this been received?

 On the whole, very well.
 People are hungry for the kind of information and perspectives that help them understand their resonance to what happens to the places where they live.
-The reception in academia has been mixed, however.
-I've been turned down for teaching opportunities at two supposedly progressive schools for not walking their party line.
-Others have invited me to present and to teach.

 Do you have a psychological tip for environmental activists?

-Yes: don’t shame or frighten the audience.
+Don’t shame or frighten the audience.
 They only tune it out, and nobody needs a 21st-century Puritanism that treats driving an SUV or failing to recycle like sins.
 Tell people what they can do to make a difference.

 The responses have been enthusiastic.
 If you want some numbers: in 2001, 59% of a sample of the population thought protecting the environment more important than producing energy (CBS News poll, 9/4/2001).
 52% of a different sample said protecting it was more important than encouraging economic growth (ABC News poll, 8/1/2001), and 61% of another sample agreed that “protecting the environment is so important that requirements and standards cannot be too high and continuing environmental improvements must be made regardless of cost” (CBS/NYTimes poll, 3/13/2001).